thomas-brth/discord-bot/README.md

 >Some extensions might need more librairies.

 ### Environment & Discord bots
-The very first steps of deploying a discord bot on your server is to declare one on the discord website.
+The very first steps of deploying a Discord bot on your server is to declare one on the Discord website.
 Check [this tutorial](https://discordpy.readthedocs.io/en/stable/discord.html).
 Once you're done, you'll be able to retrieve its associated token.

 This bot uses environment variables stored in `.env` files.
 These can be found within the source code and extensions folders.
 ```